About Today in Technology

-Carol Ann Browne is a Director of Executive Communications at Microsoft.
+Carol Ann Browne is a General Manager, Chief of Staff and Executive Communications at Microsoft. at Microsoft.
 She joined Microsoft in 2010 and is an experienced communicator with a broad background in writing, video, multimedia, and social media work.
 Before joining Microsoft, she worked at Sun Microsystems and Burson-Marsteller.
 Browne grew up in El Paso, Texas and graduated from Arizona State University and its Walter Cronkite School of Journalism and Mass Communications.
 Browne and Smith have collaborated on a wide variety of writing, video, and other communications in the United States and around the world, including the “Today in Technology” blog series.